 The minimum marketable product differs from the MVP in that it is not only functional, but also marketable.
 It comprises more than just the core functions and its features are geared towards specific customer needs.
 As a rule, it is a further development of the MVP that is the result of several iteration loops.

-Unlike the MVP, prototypes are not necessarily functional.
+Unlike MVPs, prototypes are not necessarily functional.
 They are often used for the external visualization of an idea and to test its technical feasibility.
 You can also obtain qualitative feedback on prototypes from your customers.
 However, when presenting prototypes - unlike with an MVP - you receive far less or no data to evaluate the usage characteristics.
 This is because customers can hardly or not at all test any functions on a prototype.

 In the innovation process of companies, it is not necessary to decide for or against MVP, MMP or prototype.
 These three methods often coexist, with the prototype representing the first step in the development of a product.
 This is followed by the development of several MVPs and finally the development of the minimum marketable product.